Pusher configuration

-Pusher configuration is the term used to describe a drivetrain or craft with its propulsion device(s) after its engine(s).
+In aeronautical and naval engineering, pusher configuration is the term used to describe a drivetrain of air- or watercraft with propulsion device(s) after the engine(s).
 This is in contrast to the more conventional tractor configuration, which places them in front.

 Though the term is most commonly applied to aircraft, its most ubiquitous propeller example is a common outboard motor for a small boat.

-“Pusher configuration” describes the specific (propeller or ducted fan) thrust device attached to a craft, either aerostat (airship) or aerodyne (aircraft, WIG, paramotor, rotorcraft) or others types such as hovercraft, airboat and propeller-driven snowmobiles.
+“Pusher configuration” describes the specific (propeller or ducted fan) thrust device attached to a craft, either aerostats (airship) or aerodynes (aircraft, WIG, paramotor, rotorcraft) or others types such as hovercraft, airboats, and propeller-driven snowmobiles.

 History

 The rubber-powered "Planophore", designed by Alphonse Pénaud in 1871, was an early successful model aircraft with a pusher propeller.

-Many early aircraft (especially biplanes) were "pushers", including the Wright Flyer (1903), the Santos-Dumont 14-bis (1906), the Voisin-Farman I (1907) and the Curtiss Model D used by Eugene Ely for the first ship landing on January 18, 1911.
+Many early aircraft (especially biplanes) were "pushers", including the Wright Flyer (1903), the Santos-Dumont 14-bis (1906), the Voisin-Farman I (1907), and the Curtiss Model D used by Eugene Ely for the first ship landing on January 18, 1911.
 Henri Farman's pusher Farman III and its successors were so influential in Britain that pushers in general became known as the "Farman type".
 Other early pusher configurations were variations on this theme.

 The classic "Farman" pusher had the propeller "mounted (just) behind the main lifting surface" with the engine fixed to the lower wing or between the wings, immediately forward of the propeller in a stub fuselage (that also contained the pilot) called a nacelle.
-The main difficulty with this type of pusher design was attaching the tail (empennage); this needed to be in the same general location as on a tractor aircraft, but its support structure had to avoid the propeller.
+The main difficulty with this type of pusher design was attaching the tail (empennage).
+This needed to be in the same general location as on a tractor aircraft, but its support structure had to avoid the propeller.

 The earliest examples of pushers relied on a canard but this has serious aerodynamic implications that the early designers were unable to resolve.
 Typically, mounting the tail was done with a complex wire-braced framework that created a lot of drag.
-Well before the beginning of the First World War this drag was recognized as just one of the factors that would ensure that a Farman style pusher would have an inferior performance to an otherwise similar tractor type.
+Well before the beginning of the First World War, this drag was recognized as just one of the factors that would ensure that a Farman-style pusher would have an inferior performance to an otherwise similar tractor type.

-The U.S. Army banned pusher aircraft in late 1914 after several pilots died in crashes of aircraft of this type, so from about 1912 onwards the great majority of new U.S. landplane designs were tractor biplanes, with pushers of all types becoming regarded as old fashioned on both sides of the Atlantic.
-However, new pusher designs continued to be designed right up to the armistice, such as the Vickers Vampire, although few entered service after 1916..
+The U.S. Army banned pusher aircraft in late 1914 after several pilots died in crashes of aircraft of this type, so from about 1912 onwards, the great majority of new U.S. landplane designs were tractor biplanes, with pushers of all types becoming regarded as old-fashioned on both sides of the Atlantic.
+However, new pusher designs continued to be designed right up to the armistice, such as the Vickers Vampire, although few entered service after 1916.